sipostudent/Space-Riddle-Brain-Teaser-/README.md

 #### How the project got deployed to Heroku

-- Select Extensions and install [Heroku-cli](https://devcenter.heroku.com/articles/heroku-cli)
+- Select Extensions and install [Heroku-cli](https://devcenter.heroku.com/articles/heroku-cli) :satellite:

   - If you haven't already, log in to your Heroku account and follow the prompts to create a new SSH public key.